amalgamaco/mobx-form/docs/getting_started.md

 You can quickly see that rendering your `TextInput` like that for each field you have would be quite tedious.
 That's why it is a good idea to define a hook or something that, given a particular type of field, returns all the props necessary for your UI component that corresponds to that type of field, ready to be passed in a single line with the spread notation `...` .

-## Triggering side effects when fields change
+## Triggering side effects when interacting with fields

-If you want your form's fields to trigger custom side effects when they are changed, just pass an `onChange` callback when constructing them:
+If you want your form's fields to trigger custom side effects when you perform actions on them, you can use a set of callbacks that you associate to these actions.

+### onChange

+One of these actions is changing the value of a field.
+Each particular type of field offers its own way of changing the inner value, but the fact is that it eventually changes.
+You can pass an `onChange` callback when constructing a field so that, when the value changes, the callback gets executed:

 ```ts
 const form = new Form( {